skellis46/slipbox/two women dancing.md

 https://www.skellis.net/blog/there-is-no-cloud

 >There is a whole economic system here of which the forester has willy-nilly become a part.
-Trees make timber, which makes cellulose, which makes paper, which makes newspapers—and because the process is repeated and ongoing, all that material has to be held in “standing-reserve,” that is, regarded as a resource waiting to be used.
+Trees make timber, which makes cellulose, which makes paper, which makes newspapers—and because the process is repeated and ongoing, all that material has to be held in "standing-reserve," that is, regarded as a resource waiting to be used.
 And so too the forester.
 Now, as a human being he is not mere standing-reserve; but as a forester he is.
 Sturt’s account of the transformation of the craft of the wheelwright provides an equally vivid account of this situation.[@jacobs-2021-tech p.31]

 as human beings they are not mere standing reserve.
 But as ... well, what are they?
 What else might I imagine them to be?
 Dancers?
 Filmmakers?
 Teenagers?
 How I identify them determines what kind of standing reserve they become.
 But perhaps end result is the same (thinking Zuboff here).
 The net effect is -- based on Zuboff -- the same.
 I see them as dancing reserve.
 They are a resource waiting to be used.
 Their screendancing is this resource.
 Their friendship is this resource.
 It's devastating.